Design and Technology at Langley Mill

 Progress in Design and Technology is demonstrated through regularly reviewing and scrutinising children’s work to ensure that progression of skills is taking place.
 We assess our pupils formatively, so that we know what our pupils need to secure.
 We achieve this by:

-Our Design and Technology Lead is Miss Armstrong.
+Our Design and Technology Lead is Mrs Jackson.